AndrewDGillen/GESS/README.md

   scanpy

 ### Running GESS
 The following examples are for running GESS from the command line.
-For a python walkthrough, check "Tutorial.ipynb" for a Jupyter notebook tutorial (**COMING SOON!**)
+For a python walkthrough, check "GESS_Tutorial.ipynb" for a Jupyter notebook tutorial

 With a single-cell dataset of interest "Sample1.h5ad", which contains information of interest across "cell type" and "tissue" levels, GESS can be calculated using Expression data between two genes with the following command: